 CONTENT NOTE: Contains mentions of the following: forced childbirth, abortion, miscarriage, religious fundamentalism, purity culture, sexism and transphobia.
 Reader discretion is strongly advised.

-It’s the question many women and uterus owners get asked and whichever way we answer, are scrutinised for it: ‘So, when are you having children?’
+It’s the question many uterus owners get asked and whichever way we answer, are scrutinised for it: ‘So, when are you having children?’

 Having children is something many of us do and want.
 Many of us want to have kids, be them our biological children, adopted or fostered, with our partners or as single parents etc. And I’m lucky that most folks I know respect someone’s choice whether or not to have kids.
 However, throughout history, and still runs strong today, is the expectation, particular on women or people with a uterus, to procreate.